jsenv/jsenv-template-node-package/docs/commonjs_compat/commonjs_compat.md

 const { getMessage } = require("@jsenv/template-node-package")
 ```

-To keep this ability check [How to use commonJS backward compatibility](#how-to-commonJS-backward-compatibility).
-Otherwise see [How to remove commonJS backward compatibility](#how-to-remove-commonJS-backward-compatibility).
+To keep this ability check [How to use CommonJS compatibility](#how-to-use-commonJS-compatibility).
+Otherwise see [How to remove CommonJS compatibility](#how-to-remove-commonJS-compatibility).

-# How to use commonJS backward compatibility
+# How to use CommonJS compatibility

 When `npm publish` is executed, commonJS files are generated.
 This is because there is a `"prepublishOnly"` script in [package.json](../../package.json#L59) configured to execute `npm run dist`.